centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/acknowledge.md

     contacts linked to the object to warn them that the incident on the resource has been acknowledged (if the contact possesses the activity acknowledgment notification filter).

-    -   If the **Persistent** box is checked, the acknowledgment will be maintained even if the monitoring engine is restarted.
-Otherwise, the acknowledgment disappears and the notification process is reactivated.

     -   If the **Sticky** box is checked, the acknowledgment will be maintained in case of a change of Not-OK status (e.g.: DOWN to